The Sound of a Joint Release

 Let me explain.
 Most back problems involve both the joints and the soft-tissue structures that surround the joint (paraspinal muscles, ligaments, tendons, fascia, joint capsules, etc).
 Essentially, when you are injured, the neurological receptors around your joints (mechanoreceptors and nocieptors) cause your joints and muscles to become very hypertonic (increased capsule tension, increased nerve ending sensitivity, and tight restricted muscles) —all of which causes pain.(2)

 When a spinal joint is manipulated, it creates a reflex action in all the surrounding neurological joint receptors (mechanoreceptors and nocieptors).
 (2)

-This in turn cause the surrounding joint capsule to release, allows hypertonic muscle to relax, and allows the nerve endings to become less sensitive
+This in turn causes the surrounding joint capsule to release, allowing hypertonic muscle to relax, and allows the nerve endings to become less sensitive